aurc/melview-mitsubishi-au-nz/README.md

 documentation which made it possible to get up and running quickly (e.g.
 [plugin-temeplate](https://github.com/homebridge/homebridge-plugin-template))!

+## Known Issues
+This plugin relies on Melview cloud service which is notably slow to respond (sometimes up to 60s).
+This plugin will, for now, suffer of the same issues Alexa and Google Home integrations suffers (in Australia and NZ).
+If you send a command through HomeKit (via this plugin) or Alexa or Google, it might take up to 60s for the unit to respond.

 ## Installation

 ### Through Homebridge Config UI (recommeded)